APSIMInitiative/ApsimX/Docs/content/Development/Contribute/CLI/GetSource.md

 draft: false
 ---

-This document describes the process of getting source code from GitHub via the command line.
-Follow these steps if you are not using SourceTree.

 ## Create GitHub account

 The APSIM source code is located on GitHub so you will need to have a GitHub login if you want to contribute new features or modifications to the APSIM repository.